shinewanna/CryptoApp/README.md

 They implement the repository interface defined in the domain layer.

 ### Repository
-Repository havs the implementation of the repository contract defined in the domain layer.
+Repository has the implementation of the repository contract defined in the domain layer.
 They interact with data sources to retrieve data.
 Repository implementations allow switching data sources without modifying the domain layer.

 ## Domain Layer